csantiago132/cassette/README.md

 ### Deprecated options

 These will be removed in v2.0!
-Please migrate away and use the `controls` prop instead.
+Please migrate away.

 * `hideBackSkip`: a boolean value that if true disables the back skip button by hiding it from view. **false** by default.
+Use the `controls` prop instead.

 * `hideForwardSkip`: a boolean value that if true disables the forward skip button by hiding it from view. **false** by default.
+Use the `controls` prop instead.

 * `disableSeek`: a boolean value that if true prevents seeking. **false** by default.
+Use the `controls` prop instead.

+* `displayText` on the track object for `playlist`: a string value that determines the UI display name for a track.
+Instead, use `title` and `artist` to provide information on a track object, and use the `getDisplayText` function prop for custom display if needed.

 ## Styling